 Then a wallflower-turned-witch curses her, making her a bloodthirsty, sun-allergic nightwalker–the worst vampire there is.
 As if all that weren’t enough, she can’t get married because her 600-year-old boyfriend, Thierry, is in a centuries-long marriage of convenience he can’t escape.

 As Sarah’s nightwalker tendencies make her more dangerous, even to those she loves, she’ll have to counteract that curse, unmask the increasingly intriguing Red Devil, and get a commitment from her man.
 But if that’s what it takes to secure her happiness, Sarah is ready…even if it means embracing her inner vamp to do it.

 Yes!
 Sarah is back in the story.
-Not only that, but the mysterious vampire master, Thierry, also has his part in the story where he revealed the past event.
-It was interesting to read because seriously, he’s a ‘man’ who spoke little.
+Not only that, but the mysterious vampire master, Thierry, also has his part in the story where he reveals the past event.
+It was interesting to read because, seriously, he’s a ‘man’ who spoke little.

-In the previous books, the author had included werewolf in the story, and this time, it’s witches.
+In the previous books, the author had included werewolves in the story, and this time, it’s witches.
 This book has two main plots: the mysterious Red Devil’s identity and breaking the curse.

-Unlike the previous books, this time, the story ended with an unfinished business.
-But, the cliffhanger wasn’t too intense to have me read the next one immediately – they both aware that it’s a temporary breakup 😉.
+Unlike the previous books, this time, the story ended with unfinished business.
+But the cliffhanger wasn’t too intense to have me read the next one immediately – they were both aware that it was a temporary breakup 😉.